A Column Generation Approach to the Discrete Barycenter Problem: Introduction

 \subsection{Outline}

-We establish an efficiently solvable pricing problem in Section \ref{sec:price}.
-Starting a column generation process requires a solution to an initial feasible LP (\ref{LPRM}).
-To satisfy this requirement, two algorithms which produce a vertex of $\{\w \in \R^d: A\w = d, \w \geq 0\}$ are presented in Section \ref{sec:master}.
-Section \ref{sec:comp} contains computational experiments demonstrating the practical advantages of our column generation algorithm over direct computations using LP (\ref{LPw}).
+In Section \ref{sec:price}, we develop two column generation algorithms and discuss how to exploit the structure of the problem for efficient pricing and a memory-efficient implementation.
+In Section \ref{sec:master}, we devise a simple greedy algorithm to find an initial feasible solution to start these algorithms.
+Section \ref{sec:comp} contains some computational experiments.
+The results demonstrate the practical advantages of the algorithms over direct computations using LP (\ref{LPw}), and exhibit that the different algorithms become a best choice depending on the input.
 We finish with some concluding remarks in Section \ref{sec:conc}.